 Apart from quantity, check burner shape and material.
 H-style burners are popular because they can spread the heat evenly.

-Stainless steel burners are durable and will last longer than other materials.
+Stainless steel burners are durable and can last longer than other materials.

 Also Read: Best 4-Burner Propane Grill